-Learn how to make a primitive fishing hook / fishing gouge from completely natural materials in a wilderness survival situation.
+Here is a technique for coiling parachute cord or any other thin rope / twine.
 Learn how to survive in the wild.
 You never know when you'll be stranded on a desert island, lost in the deep woods, or be a contender for Survival, the TV show.
 This series of videos, by Hedgehog Leatherworks, brings you the basics in outdoor survival.
-Wilderness survival skills include fire starting, deadfall traps, primitive fishing, making jerky, rope & cordage ...
+Wilderness survival skills include fire starting, deadfall traps, primitive fishing, making jerky, rope & cordage skills, and more.
+For the outdoor enthusiasts, enj...

 Learn how to tie the hangman's noose, it has more purposes than you may think, it is great to bundle items together, especially when you need to loosen and re-tighten the rope without having to re-tie the whole thing.
 Be responsible with any kind of noose.
 This video is for information only, and is not responsible for any kind of misuse.
 Watch this video survival training tutorial and learn how to tie a hangman's noose.